 So make sure you do this before ever considering sending your story out.
 And if you don’t have time to find a critique group, sign-up for an edit by a professional children’s editor.
 That will also give you the same information.

 **Note: A great place to meet a critique group is at conferences or through a writer’s group.
 Check your library events page to see if any local writer’s get together.
 Or join SCBWI to connect with your region.

-5. I thought my manuscript would sell immediately.
+5. Don’t assume your manuscript will sell immediately.

 This is probably my biggest rookie mistake.
 Because even if I had done all of these other things perfectly, it STILL could take my manuscript a lot of submissions and months of waiting before it actually sells.

-Every author gets rejected.
-In fact, even after authors publish a book, they get rejected.
-This is a very subjective industry and you need to be patient and believe in your manuscript.
+Like any art form, this is a very subjective industry so you need to be patient and believe in your manuscript.
 Only through persistence and continual submissions (after sufficient research into an agent or publishing house) will you be able to sell your book.

 PS.
-Check out these articles on the blog:
+Check out these other articles on the site to help you: